Makaveli1O/C-_bookhub/README.md

 4. **Docker: (Not yet implemented)**
   Install Docker to support containerized development and deployment.

+## Project Tasks

+### Milestone 1

+1. **Design & Documentation**:
+   - Make a use-case diagram and data model for the application.
+   - Create a documentation Technical Overview (can be part of the readme) with the diagrams and information about the application.

+2. **API & Backend**:
+   - Create a REST web API capable of fetching products based on their 'name', 'description', 'price', 'Category', and 'Manufacturer'.
+   - Setup the database and introduce a DAL (Data Access Layer) to your project.
+   - Seed the database with real-looking data.
+Avoid using placeholders like 'AAAA', 'test', etc.
+   - Create an Authentication Middleware (a simple middleware using only a hard-coded access token is acceptable).
+   - Implement a Logging middleware that logs all incoming requests.

+3. **Version Control & Collaboration**:
+   - Set up a GitLab repository and set its visibility to Internal (not Private).
+   - Divide the work between the Team Lead and Team members.
+   - Each team member must contribute equally.
+Every member should:
+     - Create a database entity.
+     - Seed the created entity.
+     - Create CRUD operations (Web API Endpoints) for the created entity.
+   - All changes should be committed to separate branches and merged via merge requests.
+     - At least one approval from a team member is required for merge requests.
+     - The team member who approves a merge request is also responsible for the changes.
+This rule starts from the 2nd milestone.
+   - All merge requests for milestone 1 should be merged into a branch named 'Milestone 1'.
+Once done with the milestone, initiate a merge request from 'Milestone 1' to 'master'.
+This allows reviewers to see all changes in one place.
+The 'Milestone 1' branch can be merged only after teacher approval.

+4. **Documentation & Onboarding**:
+   - Create a README that provides basic information about how to run the application, its components, etc.

+### Milestone 2

+### Milestone 3

 ## Installation

 ### Step 1: Install .NET 7.0 Runtime